-A friendship takes hold after dramatic Mt.
-Baker rescue goes viral
+A friendship takes hold after dramatic Mount Baker rescue goes viral

-Sprawled in the dark that day, buried under more than six feet of snow, Ian Steger accepted he was about to die.
+Sprawled in the dark that day, buried under more than 6 feet of snow, Ian Steger accepted he was about to die.

 He was disoriented, but he realized he was upside down.
 The weight of the snow pressing down on his chest was immense.
 He struggled to breathe.